Skip to main contentSkip to main navigationSkip to footer content

 ADMISSIONS FOR PHD IN COUNSELING

-In accordance with Title VI of the Civil Rights Act and Title IX of the Education Amendments of 1972, the Chair of Counseling and Behavioral Sciences accepts applications for admission from students without regard to ethnicity, race, color, sex, age, disability status, or national origin.
+In accordance with Title VI of the Civil Rights Act and Title IX of the Education Amendments of 1972, the Chair of the Department of Counseling and Behavioral Sciences accepts applications for admission from students without regard to ethnicity, race, color, sex, age, disability status, or national origin.

 ADMISSION PROCEDURES

-To be considered for admission to the Doctoral Program in Counseling, applicants must hold a Master’s degree in Counseling from a regionally accredited program and submit the following prior to the due date of the semester for which they are applying, sent directly to the Office of Admissions:
+To be considered for admission to the PhD Program in Counseling, applicants must hold a master’s degree in counseling from a regionally accredited university.

-The following should be sent directly to Dr. Carolyn White, Chair of the Department of Counseling and Behavioral Sciences:
+To begin the application process, send the following materials by email attachment to Dr. Carolyn White, Chair of the Department of Counseling and Behavioral Sciences, at cwhite@uhcno.edu:

-For more information regarding the PhD in Counseling Program, please contact:
+For more information regarding applying to the PhD degree program in counselor education and supervision, please contact

 Dr. Carolyn White